 What’s the Right Pan?

 If you’re preparing this dish in your home, you can fry it or barbeque it.
 For the best results, a tick-based frying pan would do the trick.
+Check Tefal frying pan review to find out more about the advantages.
 But you can also use a heavy griddle or cast-iron skillet for this.
 The reason these would be perfect is because of the high temperatures they can achieve, making the meat look and taste just right.
 Also, it would be better if the pans are a bit roomy.
 Don’t squeeze stakes together.
 Either cook them one by one or simply take a thicker piece of beef which you can slice afterwards.

 A pinch of salt and a little bit of pepper might be the only thing you need to add if the dish is prepared right.
 Many steak fans would tell you that adding anything more will spoil the true and rich taste of the meat.
 However, you can also put it in a marinade to increase the flavor or even herbs such as thyme and rosemary could be a nice addition.

 Several things have to be taken into consideration when deciding on the time needed to come up with a delicious steak.
 The size, as well as the weight, are important factors but it also depends on the type of beef you have to work with.
 This dish can be served in one of 5 possible ways: blue, rare, medium-rare, medium, and well-done.
 If you like your steak blue then around 1 minute on each side would be enough while for a well-done, you will have to leave it 4 to 5 minutes on each side before it’s ready.